aws/aws-eks-best-practices/content/security/docs/hosts.md

 Instead of enabling SSH access, use [SSM Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) when you need to remote into a host.
 Unlike SSH keys which can be lost, copied, or shared, Session Manager allows you to control access to EC2 instances using IAM.
 Moreover, it provides an audit trail and log of the commands that were run on the instance.

 ### Deploy workers onto private subnets
 By deploying workers onto private subnets, you minimize their exposure to the Internet where attacks often originate.
-At present, worker nodes that are part of a managed node group are are automatically assigned a public IP.
+At present, worker nodes that are part of a managed node group are automatically assigned a public IP.
 If you plan to use managed node groups use AWS security groups to restrict or deny inbound access from the Internet (0.0.0.0/0).
 Risk to workers that are deployed onto public subnets can also be mitigated by implementing restrictive security group rules.

+> Starting 22,2020, EKS will be updating the behavior of managed nodes groups to no longer assign public IPs to nodes.
+After this date, public IP assignment must be controlled via the subnet settings where the node is instantiated.

-### Run [Amazon Inspector](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_introduction.html) to assesses hosts for exposure, vulnerabilities, and deviations from best practices
+### Run Amazon Inspector to assesses hosts for exposure, vulnerabilities, and deviations from best practices
-Inspector requires the deployment of an agent that continually monitors activity on the instance while using set of rules to assess alignment with best practices.
+[Inspector](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_introduction.html) requires the deployment of an agent that continually monitors activity on the instance while using set of rules to assess alignment with best practices.

 > At present, managed node groups do not allow you to supply user metadata or your own AMI.
 If you want to run Inspector on managed workers, you will need to install the agent after the node has been bootstrapped.